|Country Information & Lifestyle|

 The Inca Trail

-This vast empire was a theocracy, organized along socialistic lines and ruled by an Inca, or emperor, who was worshiped as a divinity.
+This vast empire was a theocracy, organised along socialistic lines and ruled by an Inca, or emperor, who was worshipped as a divinity.
 Because the Inca realm contained extensive deposits of gold and silver, it became in the early 16th century a target of Spanish imperial ambitions in the Americas.